Are your click-through rates (CTR) what they should be?

 It measures how well your link – whether it’s a Google ad or Facebook copy – attracts people to your website.

+So what is CTR, and what does it look like?
 For example, the formula for click-through rate would be:

 Total clicks/Total impressions = click-through rate.